Presidency of New Acropolis

 Carlos Adelantado was born in Castellón (Spain) on January 1st, 1964.

-At the age of 19, while studying philosophy at university, he began attending classes at the New Acropolis School of Philosophy in Castellón and supporting its many activities.
-He was later appointed director of the school where, over a period of 23 years, he developed a number of cultural and social volunteering projects under the umbrella of the Castalia Cultural Centre.
+At the age of 19, while studying philosophy at university, he began attending classes at the New Acropolis School of Philosophy in Castellón and supporting with enthusiasm its many activities and studies.
+He was later appointed director of the Castellón chapter where, over a period of 23 years, he developed a number of cultural and social volunteering projects under the umbrella of the Castalia Cultural Centre.
 He was also coordinator of the various New Acropolis centres in the Levante area of Spain.
-At the same time, he continued to study and teach philosophy and was awarded the degree of "Specialist in Eastern and Western Philosophy” by the International Organization New Acropolis based in Brussels.
+At the same time, he continued to study and teach philosophy and was awarded the degree of “Specialist in Eastern and Western Philosophy” by the International Organization New Acropolis based in Brussels.